 Tuckman’s Theory of Communication

 Tuckman’s theory of communication has significant theoretical and practical contributions to research.
 The Five Stages of Tuckman’s Theory of Communication are Forming, Storming, Norming, Performing, and Adjourning.
-Although, in 1965, Tuckman proposed a four-stage group development theory but he later added the fifth stage called adjourning.
+Although, in 1965, Tuckman proposed a four-stage group development theory but later added the fifth stage called adjourning.
 Tuckman’s theory assists group members to subdue the group barriers.
 It also helps to adjust them in the group gradually.
 Therefore, it is known as a group facilitation theory.
 Tuckman’s group development theory consists of five stages that facilitate group formation and development.

-Tuckman identified both advantages and disadvantages of group communication and provided suggestions on reducing the barriers in group communication.
+Tuckman identified both advantages and disadvantages of group communication; therefore, he provided suggestions on reducing the barriers in group communication.

 Advantages and Disadvantages of Tuckman’s Theory